Geometric Solution of Turbulence as Diffusion in Loop Space: Acknowledgements

 \section{Acknowledgements}

-I am grateful for insightful discussions regarding this theory with Herman Verlinde, who offered several inspiring remarks.
+I am grateful for insightful discussions regarding this theory with participants of seminars and conferences at the International Centre for Theoretical Sciences (ICTS) in Bangalore (India), where this theory was first reported, the Kavli Institute for Theoretical Physics (KITP), the Perimeter Institute for Theoretical Physics, Rutgers University, the Institute for Advanced Study (IAS), the University of Oxford, the Isaac Newton Institute for Mathematical Sciences in Cambridge, the London Institute for Mathematical Sciences, Imperial College London, the CERN Theoretical Physics Department, the "Turbulence on the Banks of the Arno" workshop in Pisa (2025), the 2nd European Fluid Dynamics Conference (EFDC2) in Dublin (2025), and numerous Zoom seminars in the US and Europe.
 Conversations with Katepalli Sreenivasan concerning the physics of turbulence, as observed in direct numerical simulations and laboratory experiments, were invaluable in clarifying the role and significance of loop space diffusion.

 Supported by the Simons Foundation (2019–2024).